HIS3349 : Health and disease in the Anthropocene: Intersections of human and environmental health post 1800 (Inactive)

 • Smoke gets in your lungs – from the movement for smoke abatement in the nineteenth century, through the great smog in London in the 1950s to current air pollution concerns in relation to reduced life expectancy and health.

-• Climate change and the Anthropocene – considering how human and environmental health have been affected by human activity and how past actions are having present and future impact.
+• Climate change and Biodiversity loss – considering human-nature interactions and how past actions have both present and future impacts.

 Teaching Methods